On Indigenous People in the ELCA and Metro NY Synod

 We confess that we have not listened to the stories of Indigenous people and have not taken the time to understand history.
 We have devalued Indigenous religions and lifeways and have not challenged the invisibility of Indigenous people in American society.
 We have treated American Indians and Alaska Natives as a “minority group” rather than as sovereign nations.
 We have not taken seriously the importance of land and how complicit we are in accepting the benefits of stolen land.
 We confess that in our church life we have failed to keep promises about funding and autonomy made at the inception of the ELCA.
 We confess that we have underfunded and over-interfered in the workings of Indigenous congregations and ministries.
 While we adopted the “Repudiation of the Doctrine of Discovery” in 2016, we have not yet taken action to live out the Repudiation.

-A Declaration of the ELCA to the American Indian and the Native Alaskian 2021
+A Declaration of the ELCA to the American Indian and the Native Alaskan 2021

-These words open as a confession from the ELCA to the Native American and Indigenous people both within the ELCA and tribal communities our congregations surround.
-In 2021, further discussions and promises to the Indigenous people of the ELCA were made when discussing “land back” initiatives by congregations and Synods, encouraging congregations to consider giving back to tribal communities and learning from tribes or learning about tribes church lands sit on.
+These words open as a confession from the ELCA to the Native American and Indigenous people, both within the ELCA and tribal communities our congregations surround.
+In 2021, further discussions and promises to the Indigenous people of the ELCA were made when discussing “land back” initiatives by congregations and Synods, encouraging congregations to consider giving back to tribal communities, and learning from tribes or learning about tribes that sit on church lands.

 For example, did you know an ELCA Indigenous Lutheran won the Julia Child Award in 2023?
 Did you know that Metro NY has the only Indigenous ELCA pastors in all of NYS?
 So often, the narrative told is that Indigenous People are of the past.
 Still, we are speaking out to say that Indigenous leaders and members of congregations are present and listening to how we talk and teach about important dates and issues when it comes to Indigenous history.
 As Kaitlin Curtice, a citizen of the Potawatomi Nation and an author and public speaker, writes, “We cannot take away the experiences of others, but we can learn from them.
 We can take them and say, what’s next to make the world better?
 What’s next in recognizing the sacredness of this place we’ve been given?”